- Best Cultivator Attachments Guide – Picks for 2022 - December 23, 2021

 Organic methods can work only so far.
 To save an extreme invasion, opt for chemical treatment.

-While there are many herbicide options on the market, choose the ones that will do less harm to your lawn or other ornamental plants you grow.
+While there are many herbicide options on the market, choose the ones that will do less harm to your lawn (desirable grass) or other ornamental plants you grow.

 Read our full guide on how to find the best crabgrass killer.

 Choose a chemical like Tenacity Turf Herbicide – 8 ounces which is an excellent choice for both pre and post-emergent crabgrass management.
 Young shoots suck in tenacity from the soil, making it ideal for weed eradication.

 Fight off weeds right at the point you establish your lawn.
 A mix of Tenacity to your fertilizers will give your lawn a head -start against several weeds.
 Couple this with proper irrigation and a tight-knit turf, and you eliminate crabgrass infestation.